sorrycc/url-system/README.md

 **Step 3**

-Use the command `bunx enso src/cli.ts https://path/to/url`
+Use the command `bunx tsx src/cli.ts https://path/to/url`